auspham/AAComplexity/README.md

 #### How to edit

 I use typora (https://typora.io/).
-But it should works any Markdown editors that support LaTex
+But it should works any Markdown editor that supports LaTex.

-Setting:
+Settings (typora):

 ![image-20190607020125584](README.assets/image-20190607020125584.png)